 Now that Veronique’s sister Charlotte is expecting a baby and inevitably missing close family support, they’ve all had cause to find new ways of reaffirming their relationships, albeit long distance.
 The result?
 A ‘Look to this day’ commission.

-Modern technology means there’s no barrier to sharing ideas for the text, developing a structure and gathering the responses we need – and by creating their commission digitally, with the expertise of Charlotte’s husband Lorenzo, a graphic designer, we’re able to ensure everyone is able to access it freely and, if they want to, at the same time.
+Modern technology means there’s no barrier to sharing ideas for the text, developing a structure and gathering the responses we need.
+By creating their commission digitally, with the expertise of Charlotte’s husband Lorenzo, a graphic designer, we’re able to ensure everyone is able to access it freely and, if they want to, at the same time.
 The nature of the collaborative approach ends up epitomising its reason for being.

 Zara is losing sleep with excitement about becoming 10 in just 2 months.
 It’s been a big year all round: with a new little sister, Isobel, to get used to; a school move to contend with and her cousins Jack and Ella Grace emigrating to New Zealand.